-Interim Separation: Where the Formal Complaint of sexual harassment poses an ongoing risk of harm to the safety or well-being of an individual or members of the CC community, the College, having conducted an individualized safety and risk analysis and determined an immediate threat to physical health or safety, may place an individual on interim suspension or impose leave for an employee.
-In this case, the College will provide such a removed Respondent with notice and an opportunity to challenge the decision immediately following the removal.
-If the interim removal remains in place, pending resolution of the Formal Complaint, the individual may be denied access to campus.
-When interim suspension or leave is imposed, the College will make reasonable efforts to complete the Title IX investigation and resolution within an expedited timeframe.
+Interim Separation: Where the report of sexual misconduct poses an ongoing risk of harm to the safety or well-being of an individual or members of the campus community, the College may place an individual on interim suspension or impose leave for an employee.
+Pending resolution of the complaint, the individual may be denied access to campus.
+When interim suspension or leave is imposed, the College will make reasonable efforts to complete the investigation and resolution within an expedited timeframe.

-VI.
-Title IX Complaint Process
+VII.
+Sexual Misconduct Complaint Process